MiguelDLM/WIMF-extension/README.md

 ## Features

-- Right-click on any taxon name to search for it in the Where is my fossil? database
+- Right-click on any taxon name to search for it in the Where is my fossil? website
 - Opens search results in a convenient popup window
 - Customizable window size
 - Simple and fast interface